 Question 2 would expand Medicaid to more than 70,000 Mainers, create new jobs and help to strengthen hospitals in the state.
-It would also bring more than $500 million a year in new dollars to the state.
+It would also half a billion a year in new dollars to the state.

 “Increasing the number of Mainers with health insurance by expanding Medicaid would improve quality of life, increase workplace productivity and save lives,” said Sam Zager of the Maine Academy of Family Physicians and Maine Providers Standing Up for Healthcare.
 “We have a choice to make on Nov.
 7 about what sort of society we want. … I urge all Mainers to vote ‘Yes’ on Question 2.”

 According to Dr. Renee Fay-LeBlanc, who also spoke Wednesday, Medicaid expansion would provide health care coverage for 1,700 patients at Greater Portland Health, the clinic where she practices and the host for the endorsement announcement.

 Bryan Wyatt, speaking for the Maine Primary Care Association, said: “Maine’s failure to expand Medicaid has created a crisis for many of the clinics in the state, putting at risk our ability to serve patients and communities.
 A ‘Yes’ vote on Question 2 will help to ensure that we can continue to make health care available around the state and provide access to quality care for the people who need it.”